ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 Annotation of eukaryote genomes commonly includes these steps: repeat masking, generating "evidences" from sequence data (proteins, transcripts) and combining these with gene finding tools that can use the evidence to generate "best-guess" gene models.

 ## B2.2.
 Repeat-masking the genome
-Identifying repetitive motifs in a eukaryotic genome sequence is important prior to annotation as repeat sequences are abundant but usually not part of actual protein-coding genes.
+Identifying repetitive motifs in an eukaryotic genome sequence is important prior to annotation as repeat sequences are abundant but usually not part of actual protein-coding genes.
 Excluding them from the annotation process can therefore increase the quality of resulting gene models.
 The most popular tool for this purpose is **RepeatMasker**.
 It comes with a range of reference repeat sequences and uses a special version of BLAST (and some other tools) to annotate repetitive motifs.

 To repeat-mask scaffold28, you can run RepeatMasker like so:
 `RepeatMasker -pa 4 -qq -species aves -xsmall scaffold.fa`